 Thesis - Open Access

 Number of Pages

 Teen pregnancy is responsible for numerous negative outcomes for adolescent mothers, their offspring, and society.
 Myriad programs exist to address this problem; however, many programs administered do not monitor pregnancy rates.
 A systematic review was performed to assess programs that use pregnancy rates as an outcome measure.
 For primary prevention programs, components that address life skills and provide contraception information were found to be the most effective.
 For secondary prevention programs, successful programs provided immediate access to contraceptives.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Staufer, Lorry E., "Teen Pregnancy Prevention Programs: a Systematic Review of Effects On Pregnancy Rates" (2008).
-All Regis University Theses.
+Student Publications.
 523.